 Will the start of the AHP round be delayed due to COVID-19?

-No, the application will open up as planned on June 1 and close on July 31.
-The announcement of grant awards will be made in mid-November.
+No, the application will open up as planned on May 31 and close on July 30.
+The announcement of grant awards is expected to be made in mid-November.

 No, FHLB did not conduct live AHP workshops this year.
-A recorded version of the AHP workshop webinar for 2021 appears on FHLB’s public website that can be downloaded.
-We will also schedule calls in June to answer general questions regarding the Affordable Housing Program; watch your email and this website’s calendar for dates.
-You can always contact us for project-specific questions at firstname.lastname@example.org or contact us at 888-345-2246 to set up one-on-one technical assistance for applications that did not receive an award in a previous AHP offering.
+A recorded version of the AHP workshop webinar for 2021 appears on FHLB’s public website and can be downloaded; additional webinars related to the program also exist there.
+You can always contact us for project-specific questions at firstname.lastname@example.org or at 888-345-2246 to set up one-on-one technical assistance for applications that did not receive an award in a previous AHP offering.
 FHLB encourages you to listen to the webinars and read the AHP Implementation Plan, as many questions are answered using those resources.

 What is a "Member" versus a project "Sponsor?"